-Why charges are needed to help pay for T5: Changi Airport Group Chairman Liew Mun Leong
+Why charges are needed to help pay for T5: Changi Airport Group chairman Liew Mun Leong

 It was one of the most important lessons he learnt in the private sector.

-But he learnt several before that including when he made the transition from bureaucrat to businessman.
+But he learnt several lessons before that including when he made the transition from bureaucrat to businessman.

 “Many people doubted me, but I think as a civil servant, I developed certain capabilities.
 For example, a high degree of integrity but more importantly, all these years, 22 years in the Government, I learnt to be a pragmatic civil servant.”